 Through these and other efforts and also working with King County and State government funding opportunities, we strive to make continual progress in providing for more affordable housing.

 There are a number of organizations with which the city works that can be good resources for individuals and families in need of assistance.

 ARCH - A Regional Coalition for Housing

 Having enough money to buy a home can be a big obstacle.
-The City of Redmond and other King County ARCH cities have partnered with the Washington State Housing Finance Commission to offer "House Key Plus ARCH (East King County)" to make owning your own home or condominium easier for East King County homebuyers.
-More information on House Key Plus ARCH down payment assistance, Commission sponsored homebuyer education seminars, and a listing of loan officers who have experience with House Key loans, is available on the Commission's website or by phone at 206-287-4413.
+The City of Redmond and other King County ARCH cities have partnered with the Washington State Housing Finance Commission to offer the ARCH East King County Down Payment Assistance Loan Program to make owning your own home or condominium easier for East King County homebuyers.
+More information on this program, Commission sponsored homebuyer education seminars, and a listing of loan officers who have experience with these loans, is available on the Commission's website or by phone at 206-464-7139.
 Visit the ARCH website to learn more about its homebuyer program.

 Habitat for Humanity

 Acclaimed for their "sweat-equity" programs, Habitat for Humanity of East King County has new construction occurring in Redmond and the region.
 Contact their offices at 425-869-6007 for qualifying information.